 I love lemon meringue pie, as much for the look of it, as the taste.
 The tart filling on this version is covered in sweet honey meringue.
 I added a floral twist that adds a subtle scent of lavender to the not-so-subtle taste of honey.

 This Lemon Honey-Meringue Pie is very easy to make, but there are some steps to follow that will take your pie from a weepy mess to a magnificent mile-high showpiece.
-You can watch me make the pie in my instagram stories.

 Do you have pie questions or need to troubleshoot your recipe?
 Check out my guide on how to make pie crust.

 - 1 1/2 tsp salt

 - 2 tbsp sugar

 - 2 1/2 sticks (285g) unsalted butter cut into small pieces and well chilled